kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(7\) The combustor, turbine, and tailpipe sections of turbine engine installations except sections that do not contain lines and components carrying flammable fluids or gases and are isolated from the designated fire zone prescribed in paragraph (a)(6) of this section by a firewall that meets [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1191   Firewalls.|§29.1191]].

-\(b\) Each designated fire zone must meet the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1183   Lines, fittings, and components.|§29.1183]] through 29.1203.
+\(b\) Each designated fire zone must meet the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1183   Lines, fittings, and components.|§§29.1183]] through 29.1203.

 \[Amdt.
 29-3, 33 FR 970, Jan.
 26, 1968, as amended by Amdt.
 29-26, 53 FR 34219, Sept.
 2, 1988\]